Ridhu4/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-shebang defines absoulute path to the bash shell Pr prints content follow by a new line
+shebang allows our system to use default shell while sort sorts the input then outputs the resul